RIT-MESH/Linux-Administrator-by-NI-MSME/README.md

-# Linux Administrator by NI-MSME
+# Linux Administrator by NI-MSME (an Organisation of Ministry of MSME, Govt. of India)